SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/03-build-first-integration-flow/README.md

 Justo donec enim diam vulputate ut pharetra.
 Pulvinar proin gravida hendrerit lectus a.
 Leo a diam sollicitudin tempor id eu.
 Enim eu turpis egestas pretium aenean pharetra magna.
 Et molestie ac feugiat sed lectus vestibulum mattis.
 A iaculis at erat pellentesque.

 > ⚠️ The [URL's hostname](https://developer.mozilla.org/en-US/docs/Web/API/URL/hostname) where our integration flow is deployed (https://my-instance.it-cpi018-rt.cfapps.eu10-003.hana.ondemand.com/http/my-endpoint) is very similar to the URL's hostname we access the SAP Cloud Integration UI (https://my-instance.it-cpi018.cfapps.eu10-003.hana.ondemand.com/itspaces/).
 Make sure to use the correct hostname when invoking the integration flow, if not an HTML page will be returned as a response when trying to send a request to the integration flow.
 Can you spot the difference in the URL hostnames?

+I'm getting an HTTP 403 error message when posting a message from Postman to SAP Cloud Integration.
+What can I do?
+It's a 403, not a 401... meaning that you are authenticating well to the service but the user you are using for communication doesn't have the right roles assign to it.
+Make sure that the user, like to be your.email@company.com, has the

 ## Summary